MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/assortments.md

 ### Organization hierarchies

-In situations where multiple channels share the same product assortments, you can configure the assortments by using the Retail assortment organization hierarchy.
+In situations where multiple channels share the same product assortments, you can configure the assortments by using the Commerce assortment organization hierarchy.
 When nodes from this hierarchy are added, all channels in that node and its child nodes will be included.

 ![Organization hierarchy](./media/Managing-assortments-figure4.png)